Stiegler0/gulf-diabetes-prediction/README.md

 ## Data

 The dataset used in this project includes various medical attributes relevant to diabetes.
 It is located in the `datasets/` directory.
+## Power BI Dashboard
+//I will deploy soon either the dashboard and the models online To visualize the insights and analytics from our data, we have created an interactive Power BI dashboard.
+You can view the dashboard [here](link-to-dashboard).
+For a local view, please download the `DashboardProjet.pbix` file from the `dashboard-PowerBI/` directory and open it with Power BI Desktop.

 ## Acknowledgments